-The Velocity Fund is a non-equity grant program for startups that offers $375,000 each year to local startups through its Velocity Fund $25K and Velocity Fund $5K programs.
+The Velocity Fund is an investment and grant program that provides early-stage funding each year to local startups and student teams through its $50K investment competition and Velocity Fund $5K grant competition.

-Three times a year, startups can apply to compete for one of four $25,000 prizes.
-The top applicants are invited to interview with a panel of Velocity leaders and alumni and the top 10 are invited to present their pitches at the Velocity Fund Finals.
+Every four months, startups can apply to compete for one of four $50,000 investments and entrance into the Velocity Garage startup incubator.
+The top applicants are invited to interview with a panel of Velocity leaders and alumni, and the top 10 are invited to present their pitches at an exclusive event.

 Velocity Fund $5K